 Heading to Disney World with toddlers and young kids this year?
-Awesome!
+As a mom and travel planner, I compiled a list of my best tips for Disney World with toddlers and young children.
 Little kids will have such a great time in the Disney parks!
-As you are planning your Disney vacation your little one’s first trip, consider the age and attention span of young children and keep reading for some great tips on how to have fun with toddlers in Disney World!
+As you are planning your Disney vacation for your little one’s first trip, consider the age and attention span of young children and keep reading for some great tips on how to have fun with toddlers in Disney World!

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 What is the top of tips for Disney World with toddlers and young children?
 To ensure having the best time in Disney World, you really need to make a plan.
 This is especially true for toddlers and young children.